 Requirements (academics, teaching, candidacy)

-In the end of the second year, students take the oral general examination.
-The student chooses four topics out of the following five: Galactic/Stellar Dynamics, Extragalactic Astronomy/Cosmology, Stellar Structure, High-energy Astrophysics, Diffuse Matter in Space.
+At the end of their second year, students take the oral general examination.
+The student chooses four topics out of the following five: Galactic/Stellar Dynamics, Extragalactic Astronomy/Cosmology, Stellar Structure, High-Energy Astrophysics, Diffuse Matter in Space.
 These topics are covered by classes offered at our department.
-The committee of four faculty members examines the student for about two hours mostly on the four chosen subjects, but also on other topics in astrophysics.
-However stressful the whole experience is, it is not intended to be a "make or break" hurdle, and most people (95%) pass the exam on the first attempt (which is not necessarily the case in other institutions).
-Students who are making good progress in their research and classes - and even those who may be a little behind in some part of the schedule but maintain interest - routinely put in a very good performance after a month or two of studying.
-The structure and feel of the exam reflect the non-competitive atmosphere of the department, and everybody wants you to pass: you, your fellow students, your advisor and the faculty at large (not to mention your mother).
+A committee of four faculty members examines the student for about two hours mostly on the four chosen subjects, but also on other topics in astrophysics.
+However stressful the whole experience is, it is not intended to be a "make or break" hurdle, and most people pass the exam on the first attempt.
+Students who are making good progress in their research and classes -- and even those who may be a little behind in some part of the schedule but maintain interest -- routinely put in a very good performance after a month or two of studying.
+The structure and feel of the exam reflect the non-competitive atmosphere of the department, and everybody wants you to pass: you, your fellow students, your advisor, and the faculty at large (not to mention your mother).

-In order to be admitted to PhD candidacy (the last two or three years of the program) the student must have published in a refereed journal at least one paper based on research done at Princeton during the first two years, and have passed the general examination.
+In order to be admitted to Ph.D. candidacy (the last three years of the program), the student must have published in a refereed journal at least one paper based on research done at Princeton during the first two years and have passed the general examination.

 After passing the candidacy requirements, students also get a Master's degree.

 Here is the official word:

 - "Students are required to serve as Assistants in Instruction (Teaching Assistants) for one (and only one) semester sometime during their graduate career, although this requirement may be waived in exceptional circumstances.
 Students may occasionally teach for two semesters."